concord-consortium/concord-consortium.github.com/developer-notes/installing-ruby-192-passenger-nginx.md

 layout: wikistyle
 ---

-# Installing Ruby 1.9.2-p302, Passenger 3.0.9, and Nginx 1.6 on a Development Server.
+# Installing Ruby 1.9.2-p302, Passenger 3.0.9, and Nginx 1.0.6 on a Development Server.

-This work was done to enable deployment of the rails3.0 branch of the rails-portal on otto but can easily be extended to support additional Rails or Rack based deployments using Passenger, Ruby 1.9.2 and Nginx.
+This work was done to enable deployment of the rails3.0 branch of the rails-portal but can easily be extended to support additional Rails or Rack based deployments using Passenger, Ruby 1.9.2 and Nginx.

 This pattern could easily be used on other servers already running Apache, Passenger, and Ruby 1.8.7.